-Each building within the School District shall be required to develop a schedule and process to notify parents, and persons in parental relation of scheduled drills which will include students.
-Building administrators are responsible for indicating in their Building-Level Emergency Response Plan the specific mechanism in which such persons will be informed and the timeframe in which this will occur prior to the drill being conducted.
+Each building within the District shall be required to develop a schedule and process to notify parents and persons in parental relation of scheduled drills which will include students.
+Notification of all drills will be made to parents and persons in parental relation within one week through email and Parent Square.

 Drills held at the District or building level will be followed by a debriefing with participant stake holders to identify areas of success and opportunities for improvement.
 Building representatives will provide a report to the District-Wide Safety Team on drill status during regularly scheduled district-wide safety meetings.